Dr. Rami Hamed Medical Blog

 • Muscle imbalances or tightness in the quadriceps or hamstrings

-• Improper training techniques, such as poor landing form or lack of warm-up
+• Improper training techniques, such as poor landing form or a lack of warm-up

 • Hard playing surfaces or unsupportive footwear